dubo-dubon-duponey/docker-debian/ADVANCED.md

  * local environment (internal hosts, authentication, certificates) are passed as build secrets and as such never ship with the final image
  * `/etc/apt/sources.list` in your final image is pointing at `snapshot.debian.org`, for the specific date you asked for
-   * this is fine: containers should be immutable and you should rebuild and redeploy if/when there is an update
+   * this is fine: containers should be immutable, and you should rebuild and redeploy if/when there is an update
    * if you want a different behavior, look into the `recipe.cue` file and hack away

 ## Caveats

 ### qemu is sensitive

-With older (4.9) kernels, qemu will coredump trying to debootstrap bullseye on arm64 and ppc64.
+With older (4.9) kernels, qemu may coredump.

 More generally, ppc64 support in qemu seems iffy.

 Among other reports:
  * https://bugs.launchpad.net/ubuntu/+source/qemu/+bug/1928075

-If you experience any coredump, please share configuration details.
+If you experience any issue, please share configuration details.

 ### About cache and build context

-The `context/debian/cache/rootfs` folder is part of the build context for the debian stage.
+The `context/cache` folder is part of the build context.

 As such, if it grows really big (with many different versions), assembling the final image will become slooooooow.

 It is recommended to clean-up this folder from older / useless versions from time to time to avoid such adverse side-effects.

+You may also override the cue `input: context:` and `output: directory` to better control where these artifacts are going.

 ### Support